CloudLabs-MOC/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/06-design-report-in-power-bi-desktop.md

-# PL-300 Module 6: Design a Report in Power BI Desktop
+# Lab 06: Design a Report in Power BI Desktop

 ## Lab scenario
 In this lab you will create a three-page report.
 You will then publish it to Power BI, whereupon you will open and interact with the report.